-Place your chicken directly on your smoker’s grill grates.
+Place your smoked chicken directly on your smoker’s grill grates.
 Smoke your whole chicken for 3 ½ or 4 hours.
-You want the thighs to reach between 170 and 175°F while the breasts reach 160 to 165°F. If you want BBQ chicken, baste it with your favorite BBQ sauce during the last 30 minutes it smokes.
+You want the thighs to reach between 170 and 175°F while the breasts reach 160 to 165°F. If you want BBQ smoked chicken, baste it with your favorite BBQ sauce during the last 30 minutes it smokes.
 For a crispy skin, increase your smokers’ temperature to 357 or 400°F for 5 to 10 minutes.

-For this smoker recipe, you can also re-sauce the chicken when you pull it out of the smoker before you serve it.
+For this recipe, you can also re-sauce the chicken when you pull it out of the smoker before you serve it.